-Responsibilities include accurately reviewing confirming requisitions; reviewing and processing standard requisitions into purchase orders, change notices, and when necessary, cancelations; furniture purchases; processing of office supply orders with various office supply vendors, ensuring the best pricing available.
-We input to and obtain vendor information from the State Financial System.
-In the review of requisitions, we provide expertise relevant to cost effective methods, commodity information and sourcing, negotiations, quoting and re-quoting, and problem solving.
+Responsibilities include accurately reviewing confirming paper requisitions for payment in the Financial Management System and reviewing payment requests in FredMart; reviewing and processing standard requisitions into purchase orders, change notices, and when necessary, cancelations in FMS and FredMart; furniture purchases: review of office supply orders with various office supply vendors in FredMart; ensure the best pricing available for all procurements.
+We input to and obtain vendor information from the State Financial System and FredMart.
+In the review of requisitions, we provide expertise relevant to contract applicability, cost effectiveness. commodity information and sourcing, negotiations, quoting and re-quoting, and problem solving.
 We also handle returns of incorrect or damaged goods when purchased via a purchase order.
 All aspects of the State issued procurement card are managed by the purchasing staff including training, cardholder set up, auditing, reconciling, and troubleshooting.
-Research Foundation transactions are also input when the result is a purchase order being produced.